opentargets/clinical_mining/README.md

 ### Key Features

 - **Direct Connection to AACT:** Uses a robust connector to securely access the AACT PostgreSQL database.
-- **Automated Table Loading:** Loads and filters relevant tables (studies, interventions, conditions, etc.) using Spark for scalable processing.
+- **Automated Table Loading:** Loads and filters relevant tables (studies, interventions, conditions, etc.) using PolarsS for scalable processing.
 - **Drug and Disease Mapping:** Integrates external drug and disease vocabularies to annotate interventions and indications in trials.
 - **Output:** Produces harmonized datasets suitable for downstream analytics, including drug–disease mappings.